Phyllis-K/yolo/roles/docker_install/tasks/explanation.md

  #---setting playbook-
- - under main.yml/ yaml file edit playbook file-- -Install docker on all containers
+ - under main.yml/ yaml file edit playbook file-- -Install docker and all its packages on all containers